November 13, 2019

-Nose Hill Park is Calgary’s biggest city park located in Fish Creek is a provincial park, covering 11.27 square kilometers, the park is one of the largest urban parks in North America.
-Nose Hill Park is a lush natural park with numerous hiking, biking and walking paths – many are dirt, but some are gravel or asphalt paths.
-Nose Hill is a great location for wildlife spotting and retreat from Calgary’s bustle.
+Nose Hill Park is Calgary’s biggest city park located in Fish Creek is a provincial park, covering 11.27 square kilometres, the park is one of the largest urban parks in North America.
+It has a lush natural park with numerous hiking, biking and walking paths – many are dirt, but some are gravel or asphalt paths.
+This is a great location for wildlife spotting and retreat from Calgary’s bustle.

 Edworthy Park, Calgary

 Edworthy Park is a Calgary city park stretched along the south shore of the Bow River.
 Everything about this green space is big – big hills, big trees, big picnic areas, big playgrounds.
-The Bow River runs all the way along the eastern edge of the park and guides the pedestrian trail.
-On hot days the river is refuge for those looking to beat the heat.
+The Bow River runs along the eastern edge of the park and guides the pedestrian trail.
+On hot days the river is a refuge for those looking to beat the heat.

 Heritage Park Historical Village